 The second speaker was Elizabeth Ho, Executive Director of the Bob Hawke Prime Ministerial Centre at the University of South Australia, who delivered a spellbinding speech recounting her encounters with the artist, his relationship with her parents, Thomas and Marjorie Steel, whom he claimed were the first people to purchase his art in Australia, and their ongoing support for his work throughout their lives.
 Her father also worked with Wlad on set designs for productions at the Adelaide University Theatre Guild in the late 1950s.

 These sets were recorded in a series of superb photographs, but unfortunately they were lost in a house fire about a decade ago.
 I was flattered by her concluding remarks concerning my efforts on the book.
 I quote:

 “Adam has brought his own special and questing mind to create this book about his father’s mind and art, sifting through the discordant layers of a rich life and exposing a special legacy.
 His labours have generously elucidated for us the mysterious and arresting synthesis that was this Polish Australian artist and reinforced for all of us the value of art in life.”

 I later revised the volume, added a different cover so that it would conform with the style I developed for all the books in the series Modern Art in South Australia.
-After 13 years, I have now completed eight in the set as author, co-author or editor, main designer and publisher:
+After 13 years, I have now completed nine in the set as author, co-author or editor, conceptual designer and publisher:

 No. 1 – A Matter of Mind: an Introduction to the art of Wladyslaw Dutkiewicz (1918-1999), by Adam Dutkiewicz (2006); ow available in hardback from blurb.com.